1908 United States presidential election

-The 1908 United States presidential election was the 31st quadrennial presidential election, held on Tuesday, November 3, 1908.
-Secretary of War and Republican Party nominee William Howard Taft defeated three-time Democratic nominee William Jennings Bryan.

-Popular incumbent President Theodore Roosevelt honored his promise not to seek a third term (or in this case, second elected term), and persuaded his close friend, Taft, to become his successor.
-With Roosevelt's support, Taft won the presidential nomination of the 1908 Republican National Convention on the first ballot.
-Having lost the 1904 election badly, the Democratic Party re-nominated Bryan, who had been defeated in 1896 and 1900 by Republican William McKinley.
-Despite his two previous defeats and the waning of the Free Silver issue, Bryan remained extremely popular among the more liberal and populist elements of the Democratic Party.
-The Republican Party would control the presidency until four years later, when Democrat Woodrow Wilson was elected.
+Presidential elections were held in the United States on November 3, 1908.
+Republican Party nominee William Howard Taft defeated threetime Democratic nominee William Jennings Bryan.
+Incumbent President Theodore Roosevelt honored his promise not to seek a third term (for him, a second full term), and persuaded his close friend, Taft, to become his successor.
+With Roosevelt's support, Taft won the presidential nomination at the 1908 Republican National Convention on the first ballot.
+The Democratic Party nominated Bryan, who had been defeated twice previously, in 1896 and 1900, by Republican William McKinley.

-Bryan ran a vigorous campaign against the nation's business elite, but the Democrat suffered the worst loss of his three presidential campaigns in his percentage of both the popular and electoral vote.
+Bryan, part of the more liberal or progressive wing of the Democratic Party, ran a vigorous campaign against the nation's business elite.
+Despite this, he suffered the worst loss of his three presidential campaigns in his percentage of both the popular vote and electoral vote.
 Taft won 51.6% of the popular vote and carried most states outside of the Solid South.
-Taft's triumph gave Republicans their fourth straight presidential election victory.
+Taft's triumph gave Republicans their fourth consecutive presidential election victory.
+The Republican Party lost the presidency four years later to the Democrats, due to a party split between Taft and Roosevelt.
 Two third-party candidates, Eugene V. Debs of the Socialist Party and Eugene W. Chafin of the Prohibition Party, each took over 1% of the popular vote.
-This is the most recent election where the Republican Party won four presidential elections in a row.
+This would also be the last election before Arizona and New Mexico gained statehood on January 6 and February 14, 1912.